zhangruoxikathy/corporate_bond_liquidity_research/README.md

 `Final_Project_Report.tex` and its pdflatex compiled version `Final_Project_Report.pdf` in the `reports` folder contains the high-level overview and replication results of our project.

+# General Directory Structure

+- `src`: Contains all of the source codes, including load py files, function py files, jupyter notebooks, unit test files.
+Our replication code follows a general structure of data_processing, table1, and table2.
+Both table 1 and table 2 codes can run independently, with dependencies on load data files and data_processing.
+Notebooks are used to walk through our functions and codes.

+- `data`: `pulled` and `manual` folders to store data.
+In our case, all data are loaded into `pulled` folder but can also be maunually downloaded from wrds or Open Source Bond Asset Pricing (https://openbondassetpricing.com/).

+- `output`: Contains replicated tables, summary stats, plots, table latex files.

+- `assets`: Contains the original paper, screenshots to input into final latex report.

+- We use `doit` Python module as a task runner.
+It works like `make` and the associated `Makefile`s.
+To rerun the code, install `doit` (https://pydoit.org/) and execute the command `doit` from the `src` directory.
+Note that doit is very flexible and can be used to run code commands from the command prompt, thus making it suitable for projects that use scripts written in multiple different programming languages.

+- The `.env` file as a container for absolute paths that are private to each collaborator in the project.
+You can also use it for private credentials, if needed.
+It should not be tracked in Git.

 # Quick Start

 To quickest way to run code in this repo is to use the following steps.
 First, note that you must have TexLive installed on your computer and available in your path.